 - Allergic rhinitis

-Allergy testing is used to help identify the specific allergens that are causing the allergic symptoms by measuring how a person reacts to specific allergens such as food, tree pollen, pet dander, or mold.
-A "positive" allergy test means that a person has a specific allergic antibody to the substance tested.
+Patients in Los Angeles use allergy testing to help identify the specific allergens that are causing them allergic symptoms by measuring how they react to specific allergens such as food, tree pollen, pet dander, or mold.
+A “positive” allergy test means that a person has a specific allergic antibody to the substance tested.
 This often means that the person is allergic to the substance, and therefore may experience symptoms when exposed to the allergen.

-The goal of allergy shots is to "train" the immune system over time to be better able to tolerate the allergens that trigger the allergy symptoms.
-The end result is that the patient becomes "immune" to the allergens, so that the patient can tolerate the allergens with fewer or no symptoms.
+The goal of allergy shots is to “train” the immune system over time to better tolerate the allergens that trigger the allergic symptoms.
+The end result is that the patient becomes “immune” to the allergens and can better tolerate them with fewer or no symptoms.

-Skin testing is performed first to find out which allergens are causing the allergic symptoms.
-Treatment begins by receiving shots containing very small doses of the allergens.
-The dose is slowly increased with each shot to allow the immune system to safely adjust and build immunity to the allergens.
-The allergy shots are given initially on a weekly basis and later once a month.
-By giving small but increasing amounts of these allergens at regular intervals, tolerance to the allergen increases.
-Once higher doses of the allergens are administered, the patient will see relief of the allergy symptoms.
+Skin testing is performed first to discover the specific allergens causing the allergic reactions.
+Treatment begins by administering shots containing very small doses of allergens.
+The dosage is slowly increased with each shot to allow the immune system to safely adjust and build up immunity to the allergens.